lllcloudstudio/Machine-Learning/README.md

 50 patient blood sample
 13 diagnostic variables, as numerics and without annotations Age, Gender, or Race variables are numerical

-Variables like ph or hb, I consider an extrapolation to modelling, as diagnostics (health status) and two group (Male of Female) health bias.
+Variables like ph or hb, I consider an extrapolation to modelling as diagnostics (health status) and two group (Male of Female) health bias.

 Review: